 Talk us through the first few weeks/months of your entrepreneurial journey

 Suddenly, I had become a full-time one-man band.
 It was a complete culture shock for me.
-I was coming from a corporate culture where I had someone make me coffee; I had someone to do the photocopying for me; I had someone to do the typing for me; I had someone managing my diary for me;
+I was coming from a corporate culture where I had someone make me coffee; I had someone do the photocopying for me; I had someone do the typing for me; I had someone manage my diary for me;

 I had someone to delegate work to; I had someone to replace the toner for me; I had someone to order the stationery; I had someone to do the post to me.
 Whatever it is you can imagine, I had someone to do it for me.
 Get the picture?
 Cushty life, right?

 I then started my entrepreneurial journey.
 Guess what?
 I had no “someone to..”.
 No one.
 Just me.

 All of a sudden I became the “someone to change the toner”; “the someone to do the cleaning”; “the someone to take the calls”.
 The list is endless.
 I had become the “someone to do everything”!
 This seemingly never-ending treadmill of trading time for money continued.

 It was far from what I had envisaged.
 The truth is, it cost me.
 It cost me my health and my relationships.
 The things that are most dear to me.
 I felt like a victim of my own success.
 It was almost the opposite of what I had gotten into this game for.